VanSilke/WWTesting/README.md

-# WWTesting
-World Weep Map Test
+# The Map of World Weep

 Behold!
 The thingy.

-Layer names are something I'm still working on.
+I have no idea how to code actually.